kitloong/laravel-migrations-generator/README.md

 However, SQLite only supports foreign keys upon creation of the table and not when tables are altered.
 *_add_foreign_keys_* migrations will still be generated, however will get omitted if migrate to SQLite type database.

-## PostgreSQL Custom Column Type
+## User Defined Custom Column Type

-The generator will register custom data type from `pg_type`, then generate migration as
+The generator will register custom data type from the schema, then generate migration as

 ```php
 public function up()